sblask-webextensions/webextension-bookmark-dial/README.md

     - the location bar is not cleared when a new tab is opened - this should be fixed in Firefox 57 (https://bugzilla.mozilla.org/show_bug.cgi?id=1372996)
+ - special URLs like about: chrome: file: etc can cause problems - thumbnail generation might fail or bookmarks won't open - due to limitations in the webextension API

 Privacy Policy
 --------------